 Buru Energy is supporting the following environmental projects:

 - a PhD research program at Murdoch University titled “Disturbance Ecology of Bilbies in the Canning Basin” with collected data provided to environmental and traditional owner groups.

 - collecting landscape information from across the Canning Basin to allow collected biological information to be interpreted in the context of the surrounding landscape.

-Much of the fieldwork associated with these projects is undertaken with local ranger groups, taking advantage of traditional knowledge and insights of the environment and allowing the information to be directly passed on to these groups.
+Much of the fieldwork associated with the bilby project is undertaken with local ranger groups, taking advantage of traditional knowledge and insights of the environment and allowing collected information to be directly passed on to these groups.